JoinColony/colonyNetwork/.github/CONTRIBUTING.md

 Specifically we need help with the [Colony Contribute Backlog](https://github.com/JoinColony/colonyNetwork/projects/2).
 Items suitable for external contributors are labelled "good for collaborators".

-When making a larger change, please consult with the team on [Colony Network Gitter channel](http://gitter.im/JoinColony/colonyNetwork).

 ## How to report issues

 To report an issue, use the [GitHub issues tracker](https://github.com/JoinColony/colonyNetwork/issues).